HarvardMapCollection/tutorials/openstreetmap/extract-by-feature/index.md

 ![Screenshot of attribute table of query using building and mall key value pairs](media/9.png)

-To save the results as a new data layer, right-click the layer in the layer list, select `Export`.
+To save the results as a new data layer, right-click the layer in the layer list and select `Export`.
 Choose `Save features as` and save the data someplace logical, naming the file and selecting `geoJSON` as the filetype.